nwolfey21/kinectApps/README.md

   - Joints are displayed as circles: green for tracked, yellow for inferred
   - Bones are drawn as green lines connecting tracked joints
 - **kinect_stick_figure.py**:
-  - Draws a clean white stick figure on a black background
+  - Draws clean stick figures on a black background
-  - Only tracks the first detected body for simplicity
+  - Tracks up to 6 people simultaneously (Kinect v2 limit)
+  - Each person gets a distinct color for easy identification
-  - Automatically scales and centers the figure for optimal viewing
+  - Automatically scales and centers all figures for optimal viewing
-  - Uses smoothing to create fluid animation
+  - Uses per-person smoothing to create fluid animation
+  - Calculates combined bounding box to fit all figures in view

 ## Troubleshooting